Middle-High-German-Conceptual-Database/onama/README.md

 # ONAMA - Ontology of Narratives of the Middle Ages
 ## Repository for the Ontology of Narratives of the Middle Ages

-This repository contains all version of the onama ontology.
+This repository contains all versions of the onama ontology.

 ## About the project